Definition of Java NIO Channel

 Below are the classes of the nio channel as follows.
 Java nio channel contains multiple classes as follows.

-- AsynchronousChannelGroup – It contain a group of asynchronous channels for resource-sharing purposes.
+- AsynchronousChannelGroup – It contains a group of asynchronous channels for resource-sharing purposes.

-- AsyncronousFileChannel – This is an asynchronous channel used to write, read, and manipulate files.
+- AsyncronousFileChannel is an asynchronous channel used to write, read, and manipulate files.

-- Channel – This is a utility method to stream and channels.
+- Channel – This is a utility method to stream channels.

 - DatagramChannel – These are selectable channels for datagram-oriented sockets.

-- FileChannel – This channel is used to read and write files.
+- FileChannel – We use this channel to read and write files.

-- Map mode – This is a type-safe enumeration used to map modes.
+- Map mode – We use this type-safe enumeration to map modes.

 - FileLock – The token that represents the lock on the region file.